courselab/snaskii21/README.md

 ### Arch Linux/Manjaro based platforms:

 ```
-# pacman -S automake autoconf
+$ sudo pacman -S automake autoconf
 ```

-Other missing dependencies will be indicated by the configuration script --- e.g.: if you don't have `libncurses` installed, it'll complain about it and you may install it.
+Other missing dependencies will be indicated by the configuration script, e.g.: if you don't have `libncurses` installed, it'll complain about it and you may install it.

 ### Debian/Ubuntu based platforms:

 ```
-# apt install libncurses5-dev
+$ sudo apt install libncurses5-dev
 ```

 ### [Homebrew](https://brew.sh/) (macOS/Linux):